Linz Airport: Development since the 1970s

 In 1972 a passenger terminal was built and was officially opened in 1976.
 Since 1985 the flight path is equipped with an Instrument landing system, category IIIb.
 In the years 1998 to 2003 the passenger terminal was adjusted and enlarged.
 In 2005 a new instrument landing system (ILS) was put into operation at runway 08/26.

 Until 1989 the supersonic jet Concorde landed several times at the airport.
 Since the 90s some cargo flights were dispatched by the high-capacity transporter Antonov An-124 Ruslan.
 In 2003 the world's largest cargo aircraft Antonov An-225 landed in Austria, and it returned once again in 2021.
 On 2 June 2010 a Lufthansa Airbus A380-800 landed at Linz Airport, coming from Vienna and left for Munich.

-Amerer Air operated from the airport Linz from 1995 until 2009 and was the only cargo company in Austria.
+Amerer Air operated from Linz airport from 1995 until 2009 and was the only cargo company in Austria.
 In June 1994 the cargo terminal 1 was completed.
 In October 2013 the cargo terminal 5 was put into operation.
 6 million euros were invested in the new cargo terminal.

 With more than 100 companies, Linz Airport is the largest business park in Upper Austria.
 The Flughafen GmbH employs about 160 people.

+According to a 2025 study by economist Teodoro Cocca of University Linz, the airport accounts for around 1,700 full-time jobs at the airport itself and across the surrounding region.
+The study was commissioned by the state of Upper Austria.

 Linz Airport is the fifth largest airport in Austria by passenger numbers after Vienna, Salzburg, Innsbruck and Graz.
 The airport is a shared property.
 50% belongs to Upper Austria state and 50% belongs to Linz city.

+At the end of 2025, business representatives from Upper Austria proposed a model to take over the City of Linz’s shares in the airport, thereby partially privatizing it.

 In February 2015, Austrian Airlines announced that they would reduce the domestic route between Linz and the capital Vienna from six down to two daily flights, as most travellers are expected to use the new and improved rail link between the two cities.
 Since the inauguration of the new rail services in December 2014, the direct journey from Linz central station to Vienna International Airport takes a mere 1:47 hours without change of trains.
 In September 2016, Austrian Airlines cut down the Linz-Vienna route again to only one flight per day and direction, stating extremely poor passenger numbers.
 Most travelers between Linz and Vienna now use the aforementioned rail link, as nearly one Railjet per hour departs for Vienna on which Austrian Airlines sells AirRail tickets as well.